Mohannadcse/DepsRAG/README.md

 python3 dependencyrag/dependency_chatbot.py
 ```

-`DependencyAgent` then will ask you to provide the name of the `PyPi` package.
-It will then the tool `GoogleSearchTool` to get the version of
-this package (you can skip this process by providing the intended version).
-The `DependencyAgent` agent will ask to confirm the version number before
-proceeding with constructing the dependency graph.

-Finally, after constructing the dependency graph, you can ask `DependencyAgent`
-questions about the dependency graph such as these (specific package names are
-used here for illustration purposes, but of course you can use other names):

-- what's the depth of the graph?
-- what are the direct dependencies?
-- any dependency on pytorch? which version?
-- Is this package pytorch vunlnerable?
-  (Note that in this case the `DependencyAgent` agent will consult the
-  tool `GoogleSearchTool` to get an answer from the internet.)
-- tell me 3 interesting things about this package or dependency graph
-- what's the path between package-1 and package-2? (provide names of package-1
-  and -2)
-- Tell me the names of all packages in the dependency graph that use pytorch.

 **NOTE:** the dependency graph is constructed based
 on [DepsDev API](https://deps.dev/).
 Therefore, the Chatbot will not be able to